Briankpane/Automated-Plant-Watering-Sytem-/README.md

-Automated Plant Watering System with Matlab software and Arduino Grove Beginner Kit Board
+Automated Plant Watering System with Matlab software and Arduino Grove Board Hardware.
+Apple Mac M3 was used